Mustaf-hub/Mustaf-hub/README.md

 # Hi there 👋

-I’m a Software Engineer focused on AI/ML and backend development and on top of that very efficient in data structures and algorithms.
+I’m a Software Engineer focused on Android and backend development and on top of that very efficient in data structures and algorithms.
 I like to keep it fun—but professional—while i build, maintain and scale reliable aplications and systems.

-- 🔭 Current project: Sellify web App (work in progress)
+- 🔭 Current project: bringing teamNest app to playstore (work in progress)
-- 🔬 Interests: AI/ML, data pipelines, backend architectures, databases, web development
+- 🔬 Interests: mobile development, backend architectures, databases, web development
-- 🛠️ Tech: Java (Spring Boot), Python, C#
+- 🛠️ Tech: kotlin, jetpack compose
-- 🤝 Open to: Collaborations on AI/ML and web development projects
+- 🤝 Open to: Collaborations on android and backend web projects

 ## Tech Stack
-- Languages: Java, Python, C#
+- Languages: Java, Python, javascript, PHP , kotlin
-- Frameworks: Spring Boot
+- Frameworks: laravel
 - databases: sql

 ## What I’m up to
-- Designing and iterating on Sellify’s backend and deployment pipeline [Sellify web app/Demo](https://github.com/Mustaf-hub/Sellify-WebApp)
+- Designing and iterating on Teamnest backend and deployment to the playstore [Sellify web app/Demo](https://github.com/Mustaf-hub/Sellify-WebApp)
 - Exploring practical AI/ML integrations for production systems

 ## Let’s connect